Breast Pain (Mastalgia)

 The most common type of breast pain is linked to the menstrual cycle.
 It is nearly

 always hormonal.
-Some women begin to have pain around the time of ovulation.
-The pain
+Some people begin to have pain around the time of ovulation.
+The

 Or it may be so severe that you can’t wear tight-fitting clothing or handle close